oracle/fmw-kubernetes/docs-source/content/wcportal-domains/manage-wcportal-domains/monitoring-and-publishing-logs/publishing-logs/_index.md

 description = "Publish WebLogic Server logs into Elasticsearch."
 +++

-To publish WebLogic Server logs into Elasticsearch, you can configure your WebCenter Portal domain to use Fluentd or WebLogic Logging Exporter.
+To publish WebLogic Server logs into Elasticsearch, you can configure your WebCenter Portal domain to use Fluentd, WebLogic Logging Exporter or Logstash.
 {{% children style="h4" description="true" %}}